UniSocialNet/Get-Paid-to-Watch-Curated-Educational-Content/README.md

 # Get Paid-to-Watch-Curated-Educational-Content.Community.Feature

+# Keeping Humans in the loop, Enhanced with A.I. & ML tools
+This Community.Feature changes the entire Economics & incentives structure of Online Content Creators!
+No longer will A.I. generated "slop" be rewarded with views, just because it "cracked" the algorithm.
+Our system uses Humans to Curate and find content, but they have powerful tools: Like web spidering, ML/AI recommendation systems, & Content

 We have a Huge problem with Humanity's awakening.
 Most people don't want to study &amp; learn!
 We can solve this with incentives.
+Have a Library of curated content on each Community,

+# Open Endowment Connection
+We use Browser Mining &amp; Ads to generate revenue.
+Users simply by being on the site are able to generate revenue from their personal area network!
+We use a MineAI to do this.

-Have a Library of curated content on each Community, Use Browser Mining &amp; Ads to generate revenue.
-Share this with users per video watched!
-Give them a Quiz after.
-Rest goes in Endowment for Copyright holder &amp; We take 11.11% "content management fee"
+We Share this revenue with users per video watched!
+Give them a Quiz after to ensure they really did complete it.
+ We take 11.11% "content management fee", and Rest goes in *Open.Endowment* Funds for the Copyright holder to claim at any time.

 # Member Suggestions
 Community members can suggest Content they would like to see!
 This is organic & human powered.
 Later we can train machine learning to find similar content & spider the web.